michael-vega/biomat-pharmaceuticals-methane/README.md

 Sequencing files not included in related previous publications (https://pubs.acs.org/doi/10.1021/acs.est.2c03566) will be made available on NCBI under BioProject PRJNA818364 with specific accessions listed within the manuscript Supporting Information.

-All raw data, pertitent metadata, and sequencing files are available upon request during the review process.
+All supporting code and data are available upon request during the review process.